gunasekaran2410/nextcms/content/home.md

   - name: "Cloud Computing "
     description: " Cloud computing enables organisations to utilise the power of Internet and lower their costs. "
+  - name: "Quality Assurance "
+    description: " Product sustainably and usage depends on quality process and bug free code. "
+  - name: "Development Operations "
+    description: " The IT services typically are to maintain websites, servers, databases, maintain source code, build CI/CD processes, automate builds, containerise applications, deploying to cloud. "
+  - name: RESEARCH & DEVELOPMENT
+    description: We work with AI, Machine Learning, Computer Vision, Augmented Reality using mobile apps for research and development.
 what_we_do: []
 ---
 welcome to **inovark tech** This page is built with NextJS, and content is managed in Netlify CMS,